Adopted on September 18th, 1986

 c) Extended Absences: After three (3) excused absences due to illness, a Board Member may request in writing to be further excused for a period not to exceed a total of six (6) months.
 At the conclusion of a six (6) month absence, if the Member is not able to resume his or her duties, the Board will then declare a vacancy and request the Borough President to appoint another person for the remainder of any given term.

-d) Removal due to Absence: Any three (3) unexcused absences or total of five (5) absences (where no more than two of those are unexcused) from scheduled monthly General Board or committee meetings during a twelve month period is ground for review for removal by the Executive Committee.
+d) Removal Due to Absence: Any five (5) unexcused absences or total of seven (7) excused absences (or any combined total of 7 where no more than 4 of those are unexcused) from scheduled monthly Executive, General Board or Committee Meetings during a twelve-month period will result in automatic removal from the Board.

 3. Resignation: A Member of the Board may resign by submitting a written resignation, to include the effective date, to the Board Chair.
 The Borough President will be duly informed and requested to appoint another person for the remainder of that given term.